Most succulents can be propagated from cutting, both leaf cuttings and stem cuttings. They are one of the easiest plants to propagate.

 A propagating mix of peat, sharp sand and perlite works well.

-Propagation of Succulents by Leaf Cuttings
+Propagation by Leaf Cuttings

 Leaf cuttings are simply planted around 3 – 4 cm deep and kept moist.
 Keep in a bright but filtered light.

 - Allow the wound (cut area) to dry before planting